vippsas/vipps-solutions/invoice-through-epayments/payment-sent-to-app.md

 </TabItem>
 </Tabs>

+## Details

-1. To create this payment, you first need to make a [create payment](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments) request where `customer.phoneNumber` is set.
+1. To create this payment, you first send a
+   [create payment](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments) request, where `customer.phoneNumber` is set.

   <EX1 />